CloudifySource/cloudify-recipes/service-recipes/apacheLB/README.md

 # ApacheLB
 This folder contains a service recipe for Apache load balancer.

-Its default port is 8090, but can modify it in the apacheLB-service.properties
+Its default port is 8090, but it can be modified in the apacheLB-service.properties.

 You can enable/disable the usage of a sticky session, by modifying the useStickysession property in apacheLB-service.properties.